aquatiger/journal/README.md

 This is a journal of my programming journey.

 ## 30May18
 Finally got time to work on LaunchCode.
 I worked on one problem in Section 11 that I had skipped over and made great progress, although not complete.
 I requested help from some local coders for the exercise in Section 12 that seems to stump me.
+Also worked on networking with some companies.

 ## 29May18
 Wow!
 Lost a week and a holiday.
 Picking things back up on Section 12 for Launch Code.
 Continue to take more time and make connections.
 Hopefully something will come of it.